Marma people: Culture

-The Marmas are subdivided into 12 clans, named after the place from where they migrated.
-These clans include the Ragraisa, consisting of Marmas living south of the Karnaphuli river, the Palaingsa from Ramgarh Upazila, the Khyongsa (ချောင်းသား) from riverside communities, the Toungsa (တောင်သား) from the hill ridges, and smaller clans including the Longdusa, the Frangsa, the Kyokara-sa, and the Talongsa (တလိုင်းသား).

 The culture of the Marmas is similar to that of the Rakhine people, including their language, food, clothes, religion, dance, and funeral rites.
 Marma men wear a sarong called lungyi, while Marma women wear a sarong called thabein.

 Marmas mostly depend on agriculture, traditionally practicing slash-and-burn cultivation on the hills.
 Their belief in Theravada Buddhism is as deep as the Rakhine society's, with an emphasis on ritual practices in deities.
 Some Marmas also practice Animism, Christianity.

 Marmas follow the Burmese calendar.
 They celebrate the New Year, called Sangrai (သင်္ကြန်), which begins on the first day of Bohag.
 They make sangraimu, which is a form of traditional cakes.
 They take part in Sangrain Relong Pwe (သင်္ကြန်ရေလောင်းပွဲ; water pouring), where young Marma men and women spray each other with water.
-Sangrai is celebrated in three days, On the 1st day, called Painchwai or Akro, homes are decorated with flowers.
+Sangrai is celebrated over three days.
+On the 1st day, called Painchwai or Akro, homes are decorated with flowers.
 On the 2nd day, Sangrai Akya, Marmas participate in traditional sports, dances, cultural activities and hold meetings regarding community issues.
 They also go to monasteries to participate in the Buddha statue's bathing (cleansing) ritual on this day.
 On the 3rd day, called Sangrai Atada, they cook a vegetable dish made out of more than 100 ingredients, called hangbong (ဟင်းပေါင်း; pachan in Bangla).

-After death, Marma elderlies are cremated, while younger deceased Marmas are buried.
+After death, Marma elders are cremated, while younger deceased Marmas are buried.